Locations:

 Advertisement

 If your baby has ALCAPA and doesn’t receive treatment, there’s a 90% chance it will be fatal.
-In a small number of cases, people grow to be adults with no symptoms or have symptoms as adults.
-The outlook is good if your provider treats ALCAPA before problems happen.
-However, there isn’t much information about long-term benefits of treating anomalous coronary arteries.
+In a small number of cases, people grow to be adults with or without symptoms.
+The outlook is good if a provider treats ALCAPA before problems happen.

 Living With

-If you’re waiting to have surgery or if surgery isn’t a good option for you, your provider may ask you to limit your exercise.
-If you’re considered low risk, you may not need surgery and can exercise as much as you want.
+If your child is waiting to have surgery or if surgery isn’t a good option for them, their provider may ask you to limit their exercise.
+If they’re considered low-risk, they may not need surgery and can be as physically active as they want to be.

 When should I see my healthcare provider?